Chaitalykundu/Web-Development/06-REACT/README.md

    - Components: Study functional and class components.
    - State and Props:
      - props for passing data between components.
-     - state for managing dynamic data.
+     - state for managing dynamic data or UIO Manipulation.
    - Event Handling: Learn how to handle events in React.
    - Lifecycle Methods: Focus on functional components with hooks (useEffect).